PascalBod/IMTAtlantique-2023/README.md

 Modify `exercise1` in order to use synchronization on a binary semaphore instead of polling of a flag.

+##### Going on with sample applications

+* Fifth sample application: '05-messageQueue'
+  * How to exchange data between asynchronous code, and to synchronize: the main task waits for messages sent by two other tasks.
+Every message contains a counter
+  * Additionally: how to serialize events

 ### Session 4a - 11-Jan - Software - part 2

 Presentation of some sample code